drowsy-coder/Nyaya-Sahaya/README.md

 <h2>User Survey</h2>

 In our detailed investigation, we engaged with nearly 847 individuals awaiting trial and 124 legal professionals to delve into the systemic issues they face.
 Our approach involved a nuanced analysis, taking into account how their experiences varied with geographical location and educational background.
 The insights gained from this exercise highlighted a significant gap in the current system.
-It underscored an urgent need for a comprehensive solution that is not only adaptable across different regions and communities but is also straightforward for all potential users.

 <h3>Undertrial Survey</h3>